ahillss/ParsingMachine/README.md

 ##Usage

 ####State Declaration
-A state is a struct that has three fields.
+A state is a struct that has five fields.
 A *name* used by the state callbacks and for debugging.
 An *event* and a *machine* function pointers.
 An optional *enter* callback and an optional *leave* callback.
+All fields but the *name* are optional.

 A state can either contain an event or a machine, if neither is specified then that transition will always succeed.
 It cannot accept both an event and a machine.